LoopKit/loopdocs/docs/browser/automatic.md

     * Check that *TestFlight* has a new build of the *Loop* (or other) app
     * If not, go to your repository to see if the build action is disabled
 * If necessary, enable the build action at your repository as shown in the graphic below and then launch a manual build
+* If you are building any branch other than the default branch for your `fork`, don't forget to select that branch as part of Step 5 in the graphic below

 ![fix a disabled build state](img/build-disabled-fix.png )